-The Economics program also offers an Honors Track, which focuses more heavily on quantitative and writing skills than the basic requirements of the Economics major.
+The Economics Department also offers an Honors Track which allows you to focus more heavily on your quantitative and writing skills.

-DePaul’s economics department is located at the Loop campus in downtown Chicago, in the center of the city’s financial district, giving you opportunities to intern and work professionally with leading companies in the business sector.
+DePaul’s economics department is located at the Loop Campus in downtown Chicago, in the center of the city’s financial district.
+Here, you’ll have opportunities to intern and work professionally with leading business and government agencies.

 97 percent of 2017 Economics graduates were employed, continuing their education or not seeking employment after graduation.